European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 ++++++++++++++++++++++

 There are many functions in Karabo which do not instantaneously execute.
-Frequently, it is important, that other code can continue running, while such a function is still executing.
+Frequently, it is important that other code can continue running while such a function is still executing.
 For the ease of use, all those functions, which are documented here as *synchronized*, follow the same calling convention, namely, they have